 - Company account identifiers and passwords

 - System identifiers (e.g., usernames or online credentials)

 |We use your Identity Data to identify you in our HR records and systems, to communicate with you (often using your Contact Data) and to facilitate our relationship with you, for internal record-keeping and reporting, including for data matching and analytics, and to track your use of company programs and assets, and for most processing purposes described in this HR Privacy Notice, including governmental reporting, employment/immigration verification, background checks, etc.

 - Social security/national insurance number

 - Other government-issued identifiers as may be needed for risk management or compliance (e.g., if you are a licensed professional, we will collect your license number)

-We may also use Government ID data for other customer business purposes, such as collecting passport data and secure flight information for employees who travel.
+We may also use Government ID data for other customer business purposes, such as collecting passport data and secure flight information for employees, seafarers and contractors who travel.